MAINE BLACK BEARS, PROVIDENCE COLLEGE FRIARS SKATE TO 2-2 TIE

-Senior forward Joey Diamond scored both goals for the Black Bears
+Senior forward Joey Diamond scores at 17:00 of the third period for Black Bears

 ORONO, Maine -- Joey Diamond (Long Beach, N.Y.) scored a pair of third period goals as the University of Maine men's ice hockey team skated to a 2-2 tie with Providence on Friday night at Alfond Arena.
 Martin Ouellette (St.-Hippolyte, Quebec) made 31 saves in another impressive performance in goal for the Black Bears.